vishvAsa/kalpAntaram/kANe/v5p2/11/Index.md

 Hathayoga ( vide onder Khecarl observed on 3rd of Bhadrapada

-madrā' and • Vajrolimudra'); bright halt 144; Rūjamārtanda
+madrā' and • Vajrolimudra'); bright halt 144; Rūjamārtaṇḍa

 deals with processes called has four verses on it, 14+;